 He absolutely loves programming, and he’s good!

-David is working on Danish language lessons for Language101.com.
+David developed our Danish language lessons.
 He is a retired US Army language specialist and a Wycliffe Bible Translator.
-He lives in the American South, where English dialect variations abound.

 Web editor — Tim Lale